Polesworth Group Homes Ltd

 • We are required to do so in our performance of a public task (to fulfil a contract with a Local Authority);

-• We have a legitimate interest in processing your data – for example, we provide data about your training to Skills for Care’s National Minimum Data Set, this allows Skills for Care to produce reports about workforce planning.
+• We have a legitimate interest in processing your data – for example, we provide data about your training to Skills for Care’s Adult Social Care Workforce Data Set, this allows Skills for Care to produce reports about workforce planning.

 We process your special category data because: